paras941/Web-dev-Learning/README.md

 Repaint (Repair):
 Happens when visual styles (like color, background, or visibility) change but layout stays the same.
 - Browser just updates the pixels on screen.

+📌 Promises

+Used to handle asynchronous operations easily.

+Represents a value that will be available in the future.

+Has three states: pending, fulfilled, and rejected.

+Helps avoid callback hell and makes async code more manageable.

+📌 Async & Await

+Modern way to handle Promises with a cleaner, synchronous-like syntax.

+async marks a function as asynchronous.

+await pauses execution until the Promise is resolved.

+Makes asynchronous code easier to read and debug.

+📌 Closures

+A closure is when a function remembers variables from its outer scope even after that scope has finished running.

+It allows data privacy and persistent state inside functions.

+Commonly used in encapsulation and function factories.